-- Kefir can be consumed as a liquid or in granules, and it is highly recommended for breakfast.
+- Kefir is available as a liquid or in granules, and is great at breakfast time.

 - It is one of the richest foods in living microorganisms capable of strengthening and caring for intestinal health.

-- If kefir is consumed regularly, it will eliminate pathogenic bacteria which populate in the intestines, oftentimes leading to gastroenteritis.
+- If you consume kefir regularly, it will eliminate pathogenic bacteria which live in the intestines, oftentimes leading to gastroenteritis.